NavinYP/storm-shelter/README.md

 # storm-shelter
-'A place to calm down in the modern hectic life'.
+'A place that reminds you to slow down in the modern hectic life'.
 Repository for the blog 'Storm Shelter'